OpenSpace/openspace.github.io/docs/tutorials/users/menusdatasets.md

 # Using the Menus - Datasets
 {: .no_toc }

-This section will cover using the menus to turn on and off data, or manipulate sets.
+This section will cover using the menus to turn on and off or maninpulate datasets.

 1. TOC
 {:toc}

 ## Finding Datasets
  - All datasets in OpenSpace can be found in the Scene menu.
- - You can search for datasets, or browse for them in the menus.
+ - You can search for datasets by typing into the search bar, or browse for them in the menus.
- - Somethings you find will not be datasets, all datasets will show a checkbox next to their name.
+ - Some things you find will not be datasets.
+All datasets will show a checkbox next to their name.
  - Some items with checkboxes many traditionally be considered a dataset, such as a 3D model, or a planet.

 ## Enabling and Disabling Datasets
- - Use the checkbox next to the datasets name in the menu to turn it on or off.
+ - Use the checkbox next to the dataset's name in the menu to turn it on or off in OpenSpace.
  - Sometimes you will have to enable or disable multiple items for the effect you want.
-For example, if you don't want to see mars, you must also turn off it's atmosphere.
+For example, if you don't want to see Mars, you must also turn off its atmosphere, which is a separate checkbox.
  - Some datasets have sizing or fading applied to them based on distances, so they may not appear even if they are enabled.
 The 'Tully Galaxies' or 'Earth Label' are examples of this.

 ## Manipulating Datasets
  - For most datasets you can change aspects of how they are visualized in OpenSpace.
+Examples include changing the color, opacity of items, the size of text, and the width or lengh of trails.
- - Changes can be made by opening the item's submenu by clicking on the item's title.
+ - Changes can be made by clicking the item's title to open its submenu.
- - You can also use the wrench icon to popout a panel for the item's properties.
+ - You can also click the wrench icon to pop out a panel for the item's properties.
- - Examples include changing the color, or opacity of items.
-Changing the size of text, changing the width or lengh of trails, etc.
  - Changes made are not saved between OpenSpace sessions.
-To learn how to save your changes, see: [Customizing OpenSpace - Profiles](/docs/tutorials/users/customizingprofiles)
+To learn how to save your changes, stay tuned for the [Customizing OpenSpace - Profiles](/docs/tutorials/users/customizingprofiles) tutorial.

 ## Video